LouiMinister/LouiMinister/README.md

 ### Interesting in
 * Back-End technology such as Express and Spring
 * Front-End technology such as React
-* Working with good people 👯
+* Working with good teammates 👯
 * Playing games 😄